GOP under fire for rhetoric over IRS - NewsBreak

 GOP under fire for rhetoric over IRS

-( The Hill ) – Republicans are coming under fire for their rhetoric over $80 billion in funding for the IRS included a massive climate, tax and health care bill that Democrats in Congress are sending to the White House.
+(The Hill) — Republicans are coming under fire for their rhetoric over $80 billion in funding for the IRS including a massive climate, tax, and health care bill that Democrats in Congress are sending to the White House.

 In an appearance on “Fox and Friends” this week, S en.
 Chuck Grassley (R-Iowa) questioned whether the IRS was ready to send in armed units of agents into small Iowa businesses.